Aboriginal employment, jobs & careers

 - Show flexibility for culture.
 Allow workers to attend ceremonies by starting work early to make up for the time required in the afternoon.

-- Commit to values.
-These include land, culture and ceremony, work ethic and economic drive.
+- Commit to shared social and cultural values.
+These include family, community, land, culture and ceremony, work ethic and economic drive.

 - Know yourself as an employer.
 Because professional boundaries are very different in some work environments you need to know yourself and be balanced.